SerpentBit/ovl/English/ovl/Geometry/n_polygon_angle.md

 | :---: | :---: | :---: | :---: | :---: |
 |amount_of_sides |No default | int| N/A  | The amount of sides of the regular polygon |

-Returns the inner angle of a regular polygon with the given amount of sides.
+Returns the inner angle of a regular polygon with the given `amount_of_sides`.

 Code example:
 ```